onyiny-ang/multi-cluster-use-cases/docs/overall-summary.md

 - Total number of replicas can be changed with the `kubectl scale` command

-- The ease of declarative application distrubtion may be slightly complicated by adding persistent storage to an app running across a multicluster as DNS connections between clusters need to be set up manually at this time.
+- The ease of declarative application distrubtion may be slightly complicated by adding persistent storage to an app running across a multicluster as federated persistent volumes are not currently supported and will not automatically communicate across clusters.
+DNS connections between clusters need to be set up manually in order for data to persistent across clusters in a federation at this time.
 This issue is out of the scope of this investigation.

 Back to [other use-cases](../README.md#multi-cluster-use-cases-1)